pvillela/rust-bench-diff/src/lib.md

 This framework has been extensively tested using both standard Rust tests and test benchmarks.

-**Tests of inferential statistics** -- The implementations of inferential statistics (hypothesis tests, confidence intervals, t values, p values, etc.) has been tested independently on their own, using Rust's standard testing approach.
-This included tests against known data and expected results, as well as comparison of results obtained with this library against the corresponding results obtained with the statistical hypothesis testing crate [hypors](https://docs.rs/hypors/latest/hypors/).
+**Tests of inferential statistics** -- The implementations of inferential statistics (hypothesis tests, confidence intervals, t values, p values, etc.) have been tested independently on their own, using Rust's standard testing approach.
+Sources for comparison included published data sets with their corresponding statistics, as well as calculations using R.

 **Test benchmarks** -- Specific benchmarking scenarios were defined to test the library on its own and in comparison with "*traditional*" benchmarking.